 - Add the softened butter and mash thoroughly into the potatoes using a potato masher.
 Next, add the warm milk, and salt and fold in using a spatula.

-making the Lamb Filling
+make the Lamb Filling

 - While the potatoes are cooking, heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
 Add the diced onion to the skillet and sauté until the onion becomes soft and begins to brown around the edges, 4 to 5 minutes.